Icelandic cancer society

 The main role of the Icelandic Cancer Society is to be at the forefront of the fight against cancer.

-Values of the Icelandic Cancer Society were choosen by representatives of the member associations and the employees.
+Values of the Icelandic Cancer Society were chosen by representatives of the member associations and the employees.
 These are: Trust, Professionalism, Care and Respect.

 The Goal of the Icelandic Cancer Society is supporting and promoting in every respect the fight against cancer by for example increasing public knowledge about these diseases, supporting and conducting research, running and supporting the National Cancer Registry, screening for cancer, supporting progress in the treatment of cancer and care of cancer patients, and securing their interest in every way.